Intelligent Offloading in Vehicular Edge Computing: A Comprehensive Review of Deep Reinforcement Learning Approaches and Architectures: Introduction

+The automotive industry has undergone a transformative shift with the integration of embedded sensors, onboard processing units, and wireless communication technologies.
+These advancements have enabled the deployment of data-driven applications that enhance vehicle safety, efficiency, and comfort \cite{b201}.
+As a result, vehicular systems now generate substantial volumes of data and require increasingly complex computations, which are characterized by high delay sensitivity and strict real-time constraints.
+Applications such as autonomous driving, real-time traffic control, and advanced driver-assistance systems (ADAS) exemplify this growing demand for computational resources and low-latency processing.
+However, the dynamic and mobile nature of vehicular environments presents several operational challenges.
+Vehicles operate under varying channel conditions, fluctuating workloads, and constrained onboard computational and energy resources \cite{b2021}.
+These limitations hinder their ability to process tasks locally, necessitating external computational support.

-To address the challenges of onboard vehicle computational limitations , latency sensitivity and energy scarcity , computation offloading enables vehicles to delegate resource-intensive tasks to more capable external computing infrastructures, such as centralized cloud computing (CC) , Mobile Edge Computing (MEC) and FOG \cite{b202,b203, ba07,ba06,b204}.
-MEC brings computation closer to the user by deploying resources at the network edge, including Roadside Units, onboard vehicle systems, and other infrastructure like parking and gas stations \cite{b207}.
-The integration of MEC into the vehicular ecosystem is becoming increasingly critical, as it aligns with the low-latency, high-reliability requirements essential for the emerging 5G and future 6G networks \cite{b208}, \cite{b2081} while Fog computing, on the other hand, enables cooperation among edge devices creating an intermediate bridge between edge device and cloud \cite{b209}.
+Computation offloading addresses this challenge by enabling vehicles to delegate resource-intensive tasks to more powerful computing infrastructures, including centralized cloud computing (CC), Mobile Edge Computing (MEC), and fog nodes \cite{b202,b203,ba07,ba06,b204}.
+Among these, MEC has gained significant attention due to its ability to deploy computation and storage resources at the network edge, closer to the vehicles, using Roadside Units (RSUs), onboard modules, and infrastructure such as parking areas and gas stations \cite{b207}.
+This proximity reduces end-to-end latency and supports the stringent reliability requirements of 5G and emerging 6G networks \cite{b208,b2081}.
+In parallel, fog computing provides an intermediate coordination layer, enabling collaboration among edge nodes and facilitating scalable, localized resource management \cite{b209}.